SimonDanisch/Bonito.jl/docs/src/components.md

 # Components

-Components in JSServe are meant to be re-usable, easily shareable types and functions to create complex JSServe Apps.
+Components in Bonito are meant to be re-usable, easily shareable types and functions to create complex Bonito Apps.
 We invite everyone to share their Components by turning them into a Julia library.

-There are two ways of defining components in JSServe:
+There are two ways of defining components in Bonito:

 1. Write a function which returns `DOM` objects
 2. Overload `jsrender` for a type